Latino groups warn that Biden’s sluggish outreach could have devastating results

 Critics, including some close Biden allies, are frustrated that the Democratic nominee has not given a major speech on Latino issues, advertised more aggressively and earlier on Spanish-language media, or given more interviews to Latino news outlets.

-“The campaign understands that this is a priority, but at the same time there needs to be a little bit more support shown” said Julián Castro, the only Latino who ran in the Democratic presidential primary.
+“The campaign understands that this is a priority, but at the same time there needs to be a little bit more support shown,” said Julián Castro, the only Latino who ran in the Democratic presidential primary.
 He added, “If we allow a narrative to take shape that somehow the issues of concern to this growing community are not prioritized, then we risk backsliding in the years to come.”

 National surveys show Biden faring slightly worse with Latinos than Hillary Clinton in 2016, when she won the group by 38 points.
 No one on either side expects Biden to lose the Latino vote; the question is the size of his margin.